AHelplessStudent/dat250exp1-Handin/dat250-expass4.md

 PUT ("/todos/:id") : Which lets you update a specific todo with the corresponding id.

+(You cannot update the id.)

 And finally I implemented 1 delete method.

 DELETE ("/todos/:id") : Which deletes the corresponding todo from the todo-list.

+Remeber to use the id and not the index when testing the requests.